stanislav-atr/github-stats-demo/README.md

 #### Additional params for publishing
 * `OAUTH_TOKEN` — required, Slack App token
 * `CHANNEL_ID` — required, channel id to post messages to
-* `LEGEND_MESSAGE_URL` — optional, URL to an arbitrary slack message that supposed to be a legend.
+* `LEGEND_MESSAGE_URL` — optional, URL to an arbitrary slack message that is supposed to be a legend to statistics.
 This is not displayed by default.